erickhuang65/PythonAlgos/notes.md

 Deletion in Separate chaining
 - do not need to keep any deletion sign or marks.
 Can directly delete the item's node from the chain linked to the relevant hash table slot

+Perks of separate chaining
+1. Dynamic Memeory Usage: Insertions appends new node at the chains.
+Therefore, the table with separate chaining can grow and shrink as per number of elements

+2. Simple Implementation: using linked lists to manage collisions

+3. Graceful Handling of Duplicates: allowing multiple records with the same key to be stored and retrieved accurately;

+Downside of separate chaining
+1. Increased memory overhead: requires additional memory to store pointers or reference to linked lists for each bucket

+2. Cache Inefficiency: because it resolves linked list, cache performance can be negatively impacted due to non-contiguous memory access

+3. Dynamic allocation of memory for linked list can lead to external fragmentation, which may affect the performance of memory management in the system

+4. Worst-Case Time Complexity: When multiple keys are hashed to the same bucket and form long linked lists, time complexity for search, insert, and delete can degrade to O(n)

+5. Memory Allocation Overhead: Dynamic memory allocaiton for reach new element can add overhead and might lead to performance issues when the system is under high memory pressure

+*Selecting Hash Function*
+Characteristics of a good hash function:

+1. Hash function should spread out keys evenly across all slots in hash table.
+Each slot should have equal chance of being hashed to.
+2. Efficient; requires minimal processing power and time to compute
+3. Different keys should end up getting mapped to different slots as much as possible.

+Divison Method: Calculating the remainder obtained by dividing the key by the size of the hash table.
+The remainder is taken as the hash code (hash_key = key % table_size).
+However, if table size is not a prime number, it may lead to clustering.

+Folding Method: Dividing the key into smaller parts and then combining them to calculate the hash code.
+It is useful when dealing with large keys or when key does not evenly fit into the hash table size.

+Digit sum: hash_key = (5+3+2+4+6+1)%5 = 21%5 = 1

+Reduction: hash_key = ()

+Mid-square Method:

 ===========================================